The KinMet Meetings

 2014 Meeting in Toronto, Canada

-The 2014 Toronto KinMet Meeting will be held Wednesday, April 30 at the Sheraton Centre Toronto, Toronto, Canada.
-The ATVB meeting starts the following morning, May 1, in the same hotel.
+The 2014 Toronto KinMet Meeting was held April 30 at the Sheraton Centre Toronto, Toronto, Canada.

-This year’s Mones Berman/Loren Zech Award will the presented to Prof Michael Phillips from the Philly Lipid Research Group, Children’s Hospital of Pennsylvania.
+This year’s Mones Berman/Loren Zech Award was presented to Prof Michael Phillips from the Philly Lipid Research Group, Children’s Hospital of Pennsylvania.
 Over a period of more than four decades Dr Phillips, whose expertise is physical chemistry, has researched the complex interactions between apoproteins and lipids, with focus in apoAI, cellular cholesterol efflux and transport.
 Dr Phillips, together with three others from their Lipid Research Group (Drs.
 Marguerite de la Moya, Sissel Lund-Katz, and George Rothblat) retired recently after outstanding research careers.
-Dr Phillips’ Berman/Zech Award lecture will be “HDL and Cholesterol Transport”.
+Dr Phillips’ Berman/Zech Award lecture was on “HDL and Cholesterol Transport”.
 Past awardees of the Berman/Zech Award are listed here.